Path Ranking with Attention to Type Hierarchies: Experimental Setup

 To create type hierarchies, we extracted inherited hypernyms available in WordNet \cite{wordnet} for WN18RR entities and used type data released in \cite{fb_types} for FB15K-237 entities.
-We used all available types for WN18RR.
-We ordered Freebase types based on their numbers of occurrences in ascending order because types for Freebase entities are not strictly hierarchical.
+The number of type levels was automatically determined by the number of inherited hypernyms for each entity in WN18RR and the number of types for each entity in FB15K-237.
+We further ordered Freebase types based on their frequency of occurrence because types for Freebase entities are not strictly hierarchical.
 We then followed \cite{chains} to select up to 7 most frequently occurring types for each entity.
-For WN18RR, we mapped types to their vector representations using a pre-trained Google News word2vec model.
+As more specific types apply to fewer entities and therefore appear in fewer entities’ types, ordering types by frequencies allowed us to construct hierarchies of types with specific types generally in the bottom levels and abstract types generally in the top levels.
+Finally, for WN18RR, we mapped types to their vector representations using a pre-trained Google News word2vec model.
 Because we did not find a suitable pre-trained embedding for types of FB15K-237 entities, we trained an embedding with the whole model end-to-end.